Theleruby/theledora/README.md

 #### desktop-nvidia-open

 This variant is based on [bazzite-nvidia-open](https://github.com/ublue-os/bazzite/pkgs/container/bazzite-nvidia-open).
-In addition to the GPUs supported by the regular desktop image, it also comes with the NVIDIA Open GPU kernel module, which currently supports NVIDIA GeForce 1600 series or later GPUs.
+In addition to the GPUs supported by the regular desktop image, it also comes with the NVIDIA Open GPU kernel module, which currently supports cards with Turing architecture (NVIDIA GeForce 1600 and RTX 2000 series) or newer.
 I tested it with my 4070 Ti SUPER and the drivers are mostly stable, with only some very minor issues.
 The performance in most games seems to be roughly comparable with Windows 11.

 To install the upstream version: https://download.bazzite.gg/bazzite-nvidia-open-stable-live-amd64.iso